-Diabetes: Parents of diabetic students who require supervision/guidance from the health office representative in managing their condition should request a meeting with the representative at the start of the school year to review and discuss the student's diabetic management plan.
+Diabetes: Parents of diabetic students who require supervision/guidance from the front office representative in managing their condition should request a meeting with the representative at the start of the school year to review and discuss the student's diabetic management plan.
 Parents must supply the necessary, physician-required diabetic supplies to the school (e.g., meters, strips, insulin syringes, all PM supplies, snacks, glucose tabs, glucagon, etc.).
-Physician's orders must be provided to the Health Office at the beginning of the school year or upon diagnosis.
+Physician's orders must be provided to the School at the beginning of the school year or upon diagnosis.
 Changes in diabetic management must be made by the physician (not the parent) before the school will adhere to the new orders.
-If the student is unable to maintain an appropriate blood glucose level despite regular management efforts, the School will contact Parent or the physician for guidance, or to inform Parent the student needs to be picked up.
+If the student is unable to maintain an appropriate blood glucose level despite regular management efforts, we will contact you or the physician for guidance, or to inform you the student needs to be picked up.